-Figure B.2.1.5.4-1: Estimation of SNR range for Direct far field (DFF), Rx Beam peak direction
+Figure B.2.1.5.4-1: Estimation of multi band UE SNR range for Direct far field (DFF), fine beam, Rx Beam peak direction

 The test equipment must supply at least the wanted noise level at the reference point.
 If the noise was lower, the degradation in SNR would be greater than 1dB, and may cause a conformant UE to fail.

-The accuracy of setting the signal and noise levels has been taken as +/-[6.7]dB, which is based on the Direct Far Field measurement uncertainty for EIS in Table B.1.1.3-2.
+The accuracy of setting the signal and noise levels has been taken as +/-[6.0]dB.
 It is subject to further analysis by RAN5.

 During conformance test, the test system will need to find the UE Rx beam peak.
 At present an allowance of [0.5] dB has been included, but is subject to further analysis by RAN5.

+An allowance of 2dB has been made for UE multi-band relaxation factor ∑MBp from TS 38.101-2 Table 6.2.1.3-4.

-Inclusion of these two contributions directly reduces the maximum SNR that can be measured by a test system for a given channel bandwidth.
+Inclusion of these three contributions directly reduces the maximum SNR that can be measured by a test system for a given channel bandwidth.
 To find the maximum SNR that can be measured by a test system with a specific Channel BW, the baseband SNR in the spreadsheet is increased until the value “Wanted signal + headroom, dBm/Ch BW” is just below the “TE Power amplifier 1dB compression, dBm” value.
 The resulting values are given in Table B.2.1.5.4-1.